 My favorite part about these bands has to be the color options.
 Apple has a variety of color options available for their sport bands, but it feels pretty expensive at $50 each for something that doesn’t even cost $3 for them to make.
 The Ligero bands allow you to have a variety of different colors just like the sport bands, but it feels much more luxurious and premium.

 The pins and clasp are made out of stainless steel, so they remain silver.
 At first I thought I wouldn’t like the look, but once I received it and saw it in person, I didn’t mind it, at least with my cobalt color.
 If I had to nitpick, I’d have to say the only thing I didn’t really like about it was that there is a bit of a gap between the two links where the clasp is.
-I don’t really think there’s much that JUUK could do about this, but again, this is a minor issue, and it doesn’t affect the functionality whatsoever.
+(UPDATE!
+JUUK has revised the Ligero band and has resolved this issue.
+You can read about the revision here) I don’t really think there’s much that JUUK could do about this (turns out there was), but again, this is a minor issue, and it doesn’t affect the functionality whatsoever.
 You likely won’t notice it that often anyway because it’s at the bottom below your wrist.

 The other very attractive thing about the Ligero is the price.
 It costs $119.00 for the 38mm model and $129.00 for the 42mm.
 That’s just a tad bit more than two of Apple’s sport bands.
 While I would be more than happy to recommend the Revo to people, it’s large price tag reserves it for a certain audience.
 The lower price tag of the Ligero has more appeal for the average consumer, and with the variety of different colors, you’re bound to be happy with your purchase.